Credit union: Differences from other financial institutions

-Credit unions differ from banks and other financial institutions in that those who have accounts in the credit union are its members and owners, and they elect their board of directors in a one-person-one-vote system regardless of their amount invested.
-Credit unions see themselves as different from mainstream banks, with a mission to be community-oriented and to "serve people, not profit".
+Credit unions differ from banks and other financial institutions in that those who have accounts in the credit union are its members and owners, and they elect their board of directors in a one-person-one-vote system, regardless of the amount they might have invested.
+Credit unions generally see themselves as different from mainstream banks, with a mission to be community-oriented and to "serve people, not profit".

-Credit unions offer many of the same financial services as banks but often use different terminology.
-Typical services include share accounts (savings accounts), share draft accounts (cheque accounts), credit cards, share term certificates (certificates of deposit), and online banking.
-Normally, only a member of a credit union may deposit or borrow money.
 Surveys of customers at banks and credit unions have consistently shown significantly higher customer satisfaction rates with the quality of service at credit unions.
 Credit unions have historically claimed to provide superior member service and to be committed to helping members improve their financial situation.
-In the context of financial inclusion, credit unions claim to provide a broader range of loan and savings products at a much cheaper cost to their members than do most microfinance institutions.
+In the context of financial inclusion, credit unions claim to provide a broader range of loan and savings products at a much cheaper cost to their members than most microfinance institutions.

 Credit unions differ from modern microfinance.
 Particularly, members' control over financial resources is the distinguishing feature between the cooperative model and modern microfinance.
 The current dominant model of microfinance, whether it is provided by not-for-profit or for-profit institutions, places the control over financial resources and their allocation in the hands of a small number of microfinance providers that benefit from the highly profitable sector.